-In the modern world, no longer is your personal brand separated from the professional.
-Or not by much, anyway.
+With the prevalence of social media, no longer is your personal brand separated from the professional.
 Interestingly, when researching this topic online, the vast majority of the themes and threads related to branding focus on Social Media, recruitment, and your online image.

 Competence, beliefs, relationships, politics and other variables affect your ability to build a strong brand.
 You do not have control over every one of these inputs.
 But, you do have control over developing a deeper set of skills when working with, influencing and communicating with others.

-There are no short-cuts.
-There doesn’t need to be!
-For those of us who are serious about the perception we create with others, the sincere and purposeful approach to working with people matters in all that we do.
-People cannot ‘fake’ the building of a strong image.
+There are no shortcuts.
+For those of us who are serious about the perception, we create with others, the sincere and purposeful approach to working with people matters in all that we do.
+People cannot fake the building of a strong image.

-The next step is to deliberately influence the messages you are delivering.
+You must deliberately influence the messages you are delivering.
 When coaching and working with my clients over the last decade or so, I have learned a few things about perception and brand and here are my 5 top tips.

-- Empathy is a very important trait and skill.
-Take into account other people’s perspective.
+Empathy is a very important trait and skill.
+Take into account other people’s perspectives.
 The ultimate empathy position is applied when you step into another person’s shoes.
-Standing where they stand, seeing what they see and hearing what they hear.
-Understanding other perspectives and points of view assists you to garner their support and reach mutually beneficial outcomes.
+Standing where they stand, seeing what they see and hear what they hear.
+Understanding other perspectives and points of view assist you to garner their support and reaching mutually beneficial outcomes.
 Related to empathy is the ability to possess a giving and caring nature.

-- Know your values.
+Know your values.
 However, understanding why they matter so much to you provides the most beneficial insight.
 The connection between values and branding is strong.
-If you don’t see how contact me to discuss further.

 Developing your personal brand requires effort and desire.
 The first step, however, is to recognise that you have a brand.
 Once identified, the benefits, confidence and value gained is a powerful combination.